OctoPrint/OctoPrint/README.md

     cd PrinterWebUI
     pip install -r requirements.txt

-You should then be able to start the WebUI server:
+You should then be able to start the OctoPrint server:

-    pi@raspberrypi ~/PrinterWebUI $ python -m printer_webui.server
+    pi@raspberrypi ~/PrinterWebUI $ python -m octoprint.server
      * Running on http://0.0.0.0:5000/

 If you also want webcam and timelapse support, you'll need to download and compile MJPG-Streamer: